SoulFire v2 is out now!

 auto-totemAutomatically puts totems in the offhand slotAlexProgrammerDEGPL-3.0

-chat-loggerLogs all received chat messages to the terminal Includes deduplication to prevent spamming the same message too oftenAlexProgrammerDEGPL-3.0
+chat-loggerLogs all received chat messages to the terminal.
+Includes deduplication to prevent spamming the same message too oftenAlexProgrammerDEGPL-3.0

 client-brandSends the client brand to the serverAlexProgrammerDEGPL-3.0